NetLogo/Time-Extension/README.md

 Add an event to the discrete event schedule.
 The order in which events are added to the schedule is not important; they will be dispatched in order of the times specified as the last argument of this command.
 An *agent*, an *agentset*, or the string "observer" can be passed as the first argument along with an *anonymous command* as the second.
 The anonymous command is executed by the agent(s) or the observer at *tick-or-time* (either a number indicating the tick or a LogoTime), which is a time greater than or equal to the present moment (*>= ticks*).*.

 If *tick-or-time* is a LogoTime, then the discrete event schedule must be anchored (see time:anchor-schedule).
 If <em>tick-or-time</em> is in the past (less than the current tick/time), a run-time error is raised.
-(The *is-after* primitive can be used to defend against this error: add an event to the schedule only if its scheduled time is after the current time.)
+(The *is-after?* primitive can be used to defend against this error: add an event to the schedule only if its scheduled time is after the current time.)

 Once an event has been added to the discrete event schedule, there is no way to remove or cancel it.